s-loar/twitter-app/README.md

 * Users follow other users

+* Users unfollow other users

-* Main screen shows feed of user's and their followed users' tweets
+* Main screen shows integrated feed of user's and their followed users' tweets

 * Deploy to Heroku